spatialthoughts/qgis-tutorials/source/docs/advanced_georeferencing.rst

 4. Now the task is to locate the general vicinity of the area that we are trying to georeference.
 You can just use Pan and Zoom tools to locate that area on the OpenStreetMap layer.
-But I will take this chance to demonstrate another tool that may help you in future.
+But we can take this opportunity to demonstrate another tool that may help you in future.
 We know that the image we downloaded is for Washington Square Park in New York.
 If you search for that place, you will be able to locate the wikipedia page for it.
 The coordinates for the park are listed there.

 .. image:: /static/advanced_georeferencing/images/4.png
    :width: 700px